EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Experimental Setup

-\textbf{Benchmark.} To assess the ability of {\tool} to solve real-world software engineering issues, we evaluate {\tool} on the SWE-Bench Lite benchmark, a recognized subset of the broader SWE-Bench dataset~\cite{jimenez2023swe}.
-The SWE-Bench Lite benchmark consists of 300 GitHub issues drawn from 12 diverse real-world software projects written in Python, each accompanied by an issue report and the corresponding codebase.
+To evaluate the effectiveness of {\tool} in addressing real-world software issues, we conduct experiments on two subsets of the SWE-Bench benchmark~\cite{jimenez2023swe}: {SWE-Bench Lite} and {SWE-Bench Verified}. {SWE-Bench Lite} consists of 300 GitHub issues sampled from real-world Python projects.
+SWE-Bench Verified~\cite{sweverified}, produced by OpenAI, is a curated subset in which each issue has been validated by human developers to ensure it contains sufficient information to be solvable.